 Comparing numbers of things or quantities of objects, from blocks in front of them to the amount of water in two cups, is a fundamental beginning to many mathematical questions.
 Comparing is a natural starting off place for early math thinking.

-En Español También.
 Whether you have a machine at home or visit a laundromat, there is all kinds of math involved in doing laundry.
-And there are all kinds of ways that children of all ages can join in the thinking and doing.
+And there are all kinds of ways that children of all ages can join…

 At the heart of it, graphing in the early years is about quantifying information in order to answer a question.
 That requires children to organize data in some visible way so that comparisons and generalizations…